09/12/20196 min

 The key to choosing the best domain name

-You've been busy laying the foundations for your start up business, and it's time to create a website that will do your vision justice.
+You've been busy laying the foundations for your start up business, and it's time to create a online store that will do your vision justice.
 You need to pick a domain name, and it's something you want to get right!
 Please take some time over this important decision, as the domain name you choose will have a huge impact on your business.
 It will impact all sorts of things, from how easily people remember and share your brand, to your SEO, the length of your email address and making sure that you stand out amongst the 1.3 billion other websites out there!
 So, how do you go about picking the perfect domain name?

 Let’s start with some technical points;